mkolind/Computerteknologiprojekt1/README.md

 # Computerteknologiprojekt1
 This repository will contain all code implemented for our self driving Turtlebot.

-We will keep uploading code as the project progress.
+We will keep uploading code as the project progresses.